ROSS-org/ross-org.github.io/_posts/2018-02-16-instrumentation.md

 To turn on simulation engine sampling, use the option `--engine-stats=n`, where n = 1 for GVT-based sampling, 2 for real time sampling, 3 for virtual time sampling, or 4 to turn on all modes.
 As stated previously, no model code modifications are needed to collect simulation engine data for any instrumentation mode.

+By default, only PE data is collected when turning on simulation engine sampling in any instrumentation mode.
+You can set each level to collect data individually with the command line options `--pe-data=n`, `--kp-data=n`, and `--lp-data=n`, where n is 1 for on or 0 for off.

 ### Model-level data sampling
 To turn on the model-level data sampling, you need to use `--model-stats=n`.
 You can turn it on for the GVT-based sampling (`--model-stats=1`), real time sampling (`--model-stats=2`), virtual time sampling (`--model-stats=3`), or all modes (`--model-stats=4`).